5 min read · Cost

 Quick Answers

-Yes — body, trim, accent, and door schemes are standard on custom Granite Bay architecture.
+Yes — body, trim, accent, and door schemes are standard on custom Granite Bay architecture, and each color adds masking and application time.

-Yes — that's the right call on Granite Bay's heavily exposed west-facing elevations.
+Yes — that's the right call on Granite Bay's heavily exposed west-facing elevations, where UV fades lesser finishes years faster.

 Sources